sixeyed/docker-windows-workshop/slides/sections/prod-health.md

 ## Self-healing applications

-Adding a healthcheck means the container platform can test if your application is working correctly.
-If it's not then then platform can kill an unhealthy container and start a replacement.
+A healthcheck lets the container platform test if your application is working correctly.
+If it's not the platform can kill an unhealthy container and start a replacement.

 This is perfect for old apps which have known issues - if they're known to crash and stop responding, the healthcheck means Docker will repair the app with minimal downtime and with no manual intervention.